quandl/quandl-python/FOR_ANALYSTS.md

 ### Datasets

-A simple example of retrieving dataset data could be:
+To retrieve a Quandl dataset you can make the following call:

 ```python
 import quandl
 data = quandl.get('NSE/OIL')
 ```

-This will find all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
-You can then view the dataframe with
+This finds all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
+You can then view the dataframe with:

 ```python
 data.head()
 ```

-However we recommend filtering on only the data you really need.
-To do this you may want to specify some additional filters and transformations like the query below.
+However we recommend applying filters to streamline the results.
+To do this you may want to specify some additional filters and transformations.

 ```python
 import quandl